bevry-archive/buildr/README.md

 	compressImages: true # Array or true or false

 	# Order
-	scriptsOrder: false # Array or true or false
+	scriptsOrder: false # Array or false
-	stylesOrder: false # Array or true or false
+	stylesOrder: false # Array or false

-	# Loaders (requires outPath and Order)
-	srcLoaderHeader: false # String or false
-	srcLoaderPath: false # String or false

 	# Bundling (requires outPath and Order)
 	bundleScriptPath: false # String or false
 	bundleStylePath: false # String or false
 	deleteBundledFiles: true # true or false

+	# Loaders (requires outPath and Order)
+	srcLoaderHeader: false # String or false
+	srcLoaderPath: false # String or false
 }
 ```